raulonlab/chatnerds/README.md

 Each nerd is able to process 3 types of sources: documents (pdf, docx, etc), youtube (playlist and video urls) and podcasts (xml feed urls).
 Add the sources for each type:

-- documents: Copy your document files (pdf, txt, etc) into the directory `./nerds/stoicism/source_documents`.
-See [marella/chatdocs: Chat with your documents offline using AI](https://github.com/marella/chatdocs) for more information about the supported formats.
+- **documents**: Copy your document files into the directory `./nerds/stoicism/source_documents`.
+The current supported formats with the loader class (from Langchain) used are the following:
+	- `".pdf"`: PDFMinerLoader,
+	- `".epub"`: UnstructuredEPubLoader,
+	- `".md"`: UnstructuredMarkdownLoader,
+	- `".txt"`: TextLoader,
+	- `".doc"`: UnstructuredWordDocumentLoader,
+	- `".docx"`: UnstructuredWordDocumentLoader,
+	- `".enex"`: EverNoteLoader,
+	- `".csv"`: CSVLoader,
+	- `".html"`: UnstructuredHTMLLoader,
+	- `".odt"`: UnstructuredODTLoader,
+	- `".ppt"`: UnstructuredPowerPointLoader,
+	- `".pptx"`: UnstructuredPowerPointLoader,

-- youtube: Open `./nerds/stoicism/youtube.sources` and add the urls of the videos and playlists you want to add.
+- **youtube**: Open `./nerds/stoicism/youtube.sources` and add the urls of the videos and playlists you want to add.
 One url per line.
 Lines starting with `# ` are ignored.
-- podcasts: Open `./nerds/stoicism/podcast.sources` and add the urls of the podcasts you want to add.
+- **podcasts**: Open `./nerds/stoicism/podcast.sources` and add the urls of the podcasts you want to add.
 One url per line.
-Lines starting with `# ` are ignored.
+Lines starting with `#` are ignored.

 There are some free resources about "stoicism" in [docs/stoicism_resources.md](docs/stoicism_resources.md).